A Closer Look at Veterinary Assistant Career Path Options

 A career in veterinary assisting allows you to do that every day.
 As a veterinary assistant, you work alongside veterinarians and veterinary technicians to care for animals who are sick, injured, or need examination.

-Most veterinary assistants start out working in veterinarian offices or emergency animal care clinics, but there are other areas of specialty.
+Most veterinary assistants start out working in veterinarian offices or emergency animal care clinics.

 Curious?
 Here’s some insight into the career paths you may take as a veterinary assistant.